ilCollez/ssh-scp-deploy/README.md

 - `key` -  SSH private key
 - `key-path` -  Path to the SSH private key
 - `passphrase` -  SSH key passphrase
+- `silent` - Whether to log the script's output to stdout.
+Default: false
 - `files` - Files and folders to upload.
 You can use glob patterns.
 - `remote-path` -  Remote destination path
 - `clean` -  Whether to clean the remote path before uploading.
 Default: false